raspberrypilearning/dress-for-the-weather/worksheet.md

 	def get_city_id():
 		with open('city.list.json') as f:
-			data = [loads(line) for line in f] city = input('Which is the closest city to the place you're travelling to? ') city_id = False
+			data = [loads(line) for line in f] city = input('Which is the closest city to the place you are travelling to? ') city_id = False
 		for item in data:
 			if item['name'] == city: